A comprehensive guide to buying art supplies online, where to find the best UK prices and which arts specialists offer the best service…

 Or if you fancy trying out some body moulding or lifecasting Tiranti have put together tutorial videos with links to all the materials you need to put them into practice.
 All in all Tiranti is a well respected UK based supplier of sculpture materials that is more than likely to have what you need as a working sculptor or budding enthusiast.

-Tabularasa is a specialist sculpture materials worth mentioning too – they have an English website and the current state of the Euro means there’s some good deals to be had.
+Tabularasa is a specialist sculpture materials worth mentioning too – they have an English language website with some good deals to be found.

 They’re only ‘the worlds leading supplier of ceramic materials and equipment’.
 So I kind of had to include them here.
 Scarva’s website also lays claim to ‘the best prices online’.
 We checked a few prices and indeed they were cheaper than competitors but you can always contact them at their Northern Ireland base if you see something cheaper elsewhere.